appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 :::info

-You can install and run only one instance of self-hosted runner on a machine.
+You can install and run only one instance of self-hosted runner on a physical machine.

-If you need concurrency or multiple instances of self-hosted runner on a single bare-metal but don't have multiple bare-metals, then you should use virtualization infrastructure.
+If you need concurrency or multiple instances of self-hosted runner but don't have multiple bare-metals, then you should use virtualization infrastructure.

 You can install multiple VMs on a single bare-metal and deploy self-hosted runner to each VM seperately.